Tahoe sucker: Relation to other fish species

-Tahoe Suckers are one of the main sources of food for Lake Trout within Lake Tahoe.
+Tahoe suckers are one of the main sources of food for Lake Trout within Lake Tahoe.
 Lake Trout tend to feed on a multitude of different species, including sculpins, Cladocera, and suckers.
-As the weight of Lake Trout increases they tend to primarily feed on the Tahoe Sucker, as Tahoe Suckers comprise the greatest proportion of food items found within the stomach of Lake Trout larger than 19.9 inches.
-In 1960, Mysis populations were introduced to the Lake Tahoe ecosystem.
+As the weight of Lake Trout increases they tend to primarily feed on the Tahoe sucker, as Tahoe suckers comprise the greatest proportion of food items found within the stomach of Lake Trout larger than 19.9 in.
+In 1960, Mysis diluviana populations were introduced to the Lake Tahoe ecosystem.
 This led to an increase in Lake Trout populations due to the abundance of a new prey resource.
-This led to an increase in predation of forage fishes, including the Tahoe Sucker, by the Lake Trout.
+This led to an increase in predation of forage fishes, including the Tahoe sucker, by the Lake Trout.

-The Tahoe Sucker shares morphological similarities with the Mountain Sucker (Catostomus Platyrhynchus) and even co-occur in Sagehen Creek, as well as other streams in the Lahontan drainage basin.
-Despite their morphological similarities, these two Suckers differ in trophic specializations as well as spatial habitats.
-The Tahoe and Mountain Suckers tend to segregate, with the Mountain Sucker being more abundant in upper stream reaches and the Tahoe Sucker being more abundant in lower stream reaches.
+The Tahoe sucker shares morphological similarities with the mountain sucker (Pantosteus platyrhynchus) and even co-occur in Sagehen Creek, as well as other streams in the Lahontan drainage basin.
+Despite their morphological similarities, these two suckers differ in trophic specializations as well as spatial habitats.
+The Tahoe and mountain suckers tend to segregate, with the mountain sucker being more abundant in upper stream reaches and the Tahoe sucker being more abundant in lower stream reaches.

-The Tahoe Sucker can have two variations within its scales, with some members of the species having fine scales and some having coarse scales.
-The coarse scale variation of the Tahoe Sucker was originally thought to be an entirely separate species, known as Catostomus Arenarius.
-However, it was determined that this newfound "species" was simply based on large, coarse scale variants of Catostomus Tahoensis.
-Since 1951, Catostomus Arenarius has become a synonym with Catostomus Tahoensis for the Tahoe Sucker.
+The Tahoe sucker can have two variations within its scales, with some members of the species having fine scales and some having coarse scales.
+The coarse scale variation of the Tahoe sucker was originally thought to be an entirely separate species, known as Catostomus arenarius.
+However, it was determined that this newfound "species" was simply based on large, coarse scale variants of Catostomus tahoensis.
+Since 1951, Catostomus arenarius has become a synonym with Catostomus tahoensis for the Tahoe sucker.

 Importance to humans

 Historically, the Tahoe sucker was largely ignored by the indigenous Paiute peoples, who preferred Cutthroat trout and Cui-ui sucker.
 Despite the fish's size and good taste, it continues to have no economic significance.

 Due to being bottom feeders, lake dwelling Tahoe suckers are hard to access.
 Additionally, those living in streams tend to be significantly smaller and less substantive for food than lake dwelling suckers.
 There are no fisheries tailored to them.

-In terms of recreation, the Tahoe Sucker is considered a non-game fish and is largely ignored by fishermen in the Lake Tahoe area.
-In a census of Nevada fishermen, only game fish were encountered, and Tahoe Suckers were reported in very few cases.
+In terms of recreation, the Tahoe sucker is considered a non-game fish and is largely ignored by fishermen in the Lake Tahoe area.
+In a census of Nevada fishermen, only game fish were encountered, and Tahoe suckers were reported in very few cases.

 Conservation status

-The Tahoe Sucker was most recently assessed in 2011, where it received a rating of Least Concern (LC) for the IUCN Red List.
+The Tahoe sucker was most recently assessed in 2011, where it received a rating of Least Concern (LC) for the IUCN Red List.